RolfHut/Low-power-GPS-Trackers-with-GSM-modems.-firmware-and-online-backend/README.md

 We believe this code can be usefull for scientists who want to have a real time view on their data.
 Furthermore, the firmware for the electron is optimized for low power use, which is also beneficial for other experiments than our own.

-## usage and maintenance
+## Usage and maintenance
-This code is provided as is, under a GNU license.
+This code is provided as is, under a GPL license.
 This experiment has ended for us and we do not activly maintain this code.

-##citation
+## Citation
 If this code is used in a publication, or build upon, please cite this code as [to be included after first release on git].
+The paper that we wrote about this work will be submitted to an academic journal shortly.